 Excerpt by Juan Guillen

-An In Dept look at Bachata and blues, their history of pain poverty and Struggle, and how those similar backgrounds have influenced Bachata’s worldwide growth and appeal
+An in depth look at Bachata and blues, their history of pain, poverty, struggle, and how those similar backgrounds have influenced Bachata’s worldwide growth and appeal.

 The rising popularity of (modern) Bachata in the US, and the globe for that matter, is understandable when you look at the history and similarities of Bachata and the Blues.
 They were both born out of pain…from the disenfranchised (slaves in the US and the poor and uneducated in the Dominican Republic).
-The lyrics are very similar and at times identical…both sang of a depressed mood.
-US Blues and Dominican Bachata were both rejected by society in their respective countries…yet Blues music is the grandfather and grandmother of what makes up most American music today.
+The lyrics are very similar and at times almost identical.
+US Blues and Dominican Bachata were both rejected by society in their respective countries…yet Blues music is the grandfather of American music today.

 Story By Ray Monell